fotohansel - Fotolia

 Much of this real-time data will be stored in databases and, to be analysed correctly, will need to be processed in the right order.
 For example, a temperature increase may not be correctly correlated with other data – such as component wear – if the data points arrive in the wrong order.

-Read more on the internet of things
+Read more about the internet of things

 Over time, this is likely to drive demand for the kinds of high-speed, flash replacement technologies being developed by a number of manufacturers, such as Samsung’s multi-stream controller technology, which lists lower power among its advantages; Intel’s 3D Xpoint; and, further out, magnetic RAM (MRAM).